Propagation of chaos for the Landau equation with very soft and Coulomb potentials: Infinite-dimension affinity of generalized Fisher information

-which allows us, since $\langle -\Delta_{12} g,g\rangle =\langle \nabla g, \nabla g\rangle $, to apply Theorem~\ref{thm:abstractlvl3affinity} with $Q=-\Delta_{12}$ to get
+which allows us, since $\langle -\Delta_{1...k_0} g,g\rangle =\langle \nabla_{1...k_0} g,\nabla_{1...k_0} g\rangle $, to apply Theorem~\ref{thm:abstractlvl3affinity} with $Q=-\Delta_{1...k_0}$ to get

-But the right hand side is equal to $\lim_j I(\nu^j)$ (either by applying Theorem~\ref{thm:level3affinity}, already known to be true for $I$, or by remarking that the equivalent of Lemma~\ref{lem:lvl3affinityfirsthalf} holds by convexity of $I$).
-This means that every inequality is an equality, in particular in the proof of Theorem~\ref{thm:abstractlvl3affinity},~\eqref{eq:usingpospreserv}, for any $g=u\otimes u$ with $u$ in the support of $\xi$,
+But the right hand side is greater than $\lim_j I(\nu^j)$ (because the equivalent of Lemma~\ref{lem:lvl3affinityfirsthalf} holds by convexity of $I$).
+This means that every inequality is an equality: in particular in the proof of Theorem~\ref{thm:abstractlvl3affinity}, we have equality in ~\eqref{eq:usingpospreserv}, so that for any $g=u^{\otimes k_0}$ with $u$ in the support of $\xi$,